How to Succeed with Identities Without Really Trying

 Sean: My pleasure.
 Thank you, Shireen.
 Thank you.

 Shireen: That's it for this week.
-Do subscribe to the branching newsletter to get weekly updates.
+Do subscribe to the Brand Tuned newsletter to get weekly updates.
 I'd also love to get your feedback, just send me an email to info at brand tune.com.
 Finally, if you liked the episode, please do share it with your friends and colleagues and review it on iTunes or whichever platform you use to listen to podcasts.
 If you leave us a five star review, it means more people will listen and we can spread the word much more quickly about the podcast.
 Thank you and bye for now.